Inositol and PCOS

 PCOS & inositol

-Only a handful of studies were conducted on MI and DCI and PCOS, all showing
+Only a handful of studies were conducted on inositol and PCOS, but all showed

 Generally, inositol well tolerated but can cause nausea, fatigue, headaches and